qemu/qemu/docs/devel/migration/uadk-compression.rst

   Set ``migrate_set_parameter multifd-compression uadk``

-Since UADK uses Shared Virtual Addressing(SVA) and device access virtual memory directly it is possible that SMMUv3 may enounter page faults while walking the IO page tables.
+Since UADK uses Shared Virtual Addressing(SVA) and device access virtual memory directly it is possible that SMMUv3 may encounter page faults while walking the IO page tables.
 This may impact the performance.
 In order to mitigate this, please make sure to specify ``-mem-prealloc`` parameter to the destination VM boot parameters.